Last Updated on

+Have you ever wondered about how to make a salad garden?
 One of my favorite things about the spring and summer is the fact that I get to eat more fresh garden salads.
 Normally, produce in the grocery store is very expensive in Vermont.
 Everything has to be transported to us due to our short growing season.
 Since we have a container garden this year, I really wanted to learn how to make a salad garden in our containers and raised beds.
-Stepping outside and being able to harvest fresh produce every day to make our salads is going to be a huge savings on our grocery budget.
-This how to make a salad garden post has been sponsored by Home Depot.
-All opinions are mine and mine alone.
+Stepping outside and being able to harvest fresh produce every day to make our salads is going to be a huge saving on our grocery budget.

 How To Make A Salad Garden

 I decided to plant the majority of my salad garden in our raised beds.
 Our raised beds are located right outside the house on the way to the duck and chicken coop.
 I can swing by and clip off some fresh lettuce leaves and check for ripe vegetables each morning when I collect eggs.
 While they cannot be moved, the central location makes it very convenient for me.
 The weed block will keep the wees out of my raised bed garden.
 The basil and the strawberry pot can both be moved around to allow them full sun during the spring and a bit of shade when the temperatures rise in the summer.

 - Growing a salad garden lets you have access to fresh greens throughout the year.
 Make sure you consider your salad garden layout.

 - Make the container movable and move it to shade during the summer to extend the growing season for your lettuces.

 - If you’re worried about what your neighbors will think of your salad garden, use brightly colored containers for a cheerful look.

 - Both calendulas and pansies are edible and will bring a splash of color to the greens of your garden.

 - Not all lettuces are green.
 Try a red leaf variety for a little something different.